MrPunyapal/laravel-extended-relationships/README.md

     public function companyFounders()
     {
         return $this->belongsToArrayColumn(
-            User::class,
+            related: User::class,
-            'id',
+            foreignKey: 'id',
-            'companies',
+            localKey: 'companies',
-            true // optional, default is false (if true then it treats all values as string) );
+            // optional, default is false (if true then it treats all values as string)
+            isString: true
+        );
     }
 }